The ME Biobank at the Royal Free Hospital in London

 A new study from the Biobank team looked at the functional status of people M.E. compared to those with MS and with people who were healthy.

-The ME Association issued a press release which included comment from Dr Charles Shepherd, and Caroline Kingdon the lead author, who said:
+The ME Association issued a press release which included comment from Caroline Kingdon the lead author, who said:

 “I hope that this paper will help to validate the experiences of people with ME/CFS.
 Few other diseases are so stigmatised.”

-What are the benefits of a M.E.
+What are the benefits of an M.E.
 Biobank in the UK?

 One of the most difficult, most time-consuming and perhaps most important parts of any ME/CFS research study is getting a robustly-diagnosed representative sample of patients, together with appropriate controls, and making sure the sample is big enough for meaningful results.